genevate/style_guides/programming/basic.md

       two steps are involved to answer the value to be removed AND changing the state of the collection.
 Being able simply *pop* a value off a collection (which answers the value and changes state) in one step is very convenient.

+## Pluggable Selector

+* Defines an object (to be initialized) or a method which accepts an object and method, as arguments, to be messaged.
+* Allows for different objects, of similar behavior, to be dynamically plugged in.
+* Allows for highly customizable code but introduces additional levels of indirection and complexity.

 ## The Law of Demeter (LoD)

 * Assume no knowledge of an object's internal structure.